network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 the Responsiveness Test mimics normal network operations and data transfers, with the goal of filling the bottleneck link to capacity, and then measures the resulting end-to-end latency under these so-called working conditions.
-A well-managed bottleneck queue keeps its occupancy under control, resulting in consistently low round-trip times and consistently good responsiveness.
+A well managed bottleneck queue keeps its buffer occupancy under control, resulting in consistently low round-trip times and consistently good responsiveness.
 A poorly managed bottleneck queue will not.